Enerkem

 Enerkem is a clean technology company based in Montreal.
 Founded in 2000, Enerkem uses its patented technology to convert residual biomass and non-recyclable municipal solid waste (MSW) into biofuels and renewable chemicals.

 In Quebec, Canada, Enerkem has an innovation centre in Westbury.
 The company's first commercial-scale demonstration plant was inaugurated in Edmonton in 2014.
 Other commercial plants are under development in Canada and Europe, such as in Tarragona (Spain), Rotterdam (Netherlands) and Varennes (Quebec), with the latter under construction in September 2021.

 Enerkem is a private company.
 Its shareholders are National Bank of Canada, BlackRock, Braemar Energy Ventures, Cycle Capital, Fonds de solidarité FTQ, Fondaction CSN, Investissement Québec, Rho Ventures, Sinobioway, Suncor, The Westly Group and Waste Management.

-Since 2000, Enerkem has grown remarkably and become a world-class company with projects in Canada and abroad.
-With its unique and cutting-edge technology, Enerkem is well positioned in the field of biofuels and greenhouse gas reduction.
+Enerkem is positioned in the field of biofuels and greenhouse gas reduction.
 The management team consists of ten managers and is chaired by Dominique Boies, CEO and CFO since 2019.
 The Board of Directors comprises nine experienced directors and is chaired by Joshua Ruch, President of Rho Capital Partners.